Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 *Can you provide a concrete illustration example of game theory or mechanism design that your approach significantly improves at least one objective of human welfare compared to existing research without your approach?*

 - In the context of the Centipede Game, my research compares the performance of generative AI ChatGPT 4.0 and Q learning model in the centipede game.
 By analyzing simulated game scenarios, we found that ChatGPT 4.0 outperforms Q learning in capturing complex strategic interactions and predicting decision-making processes.
 This improvement leads to a deeper understanding of player behavior and more accurate predictions of game outcomes, thereby enhancing decision-making in strategic settings.
+Below are the screenshot of my experiment with GPT 4, and the colab link to my Q learning model.

 ![gpt question](https://github.com/Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/assets/124045985/747b082c-c006-4797-b9dc-93c527ed7179)
 **Fig. 3.
 Question for GPT**